mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `count`

     The number of pods of this type to be deployed.
 This may either be hardcoded or exposed to end users via mustache templating.
+This value may be always increased after the service has been deployed, but it can only be decreased if `allow-decomission` is `true`.

+  * `allow-decommission`

+    Whether to allow this pod's `count` to be decreased by an operator in a configuration update.
+For safety reasons this defaults to `false`, but the service developer may set this field to `true` to explicitly allow scale-down on a per-pod basis.

   * `container`